Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Modeling and Theory

-such that the Gaussian distribution is by assumption.
-If we are interested in point estimates of stress, $Var(\sigma) = 0$.
-Otherwise, we nominally estimate of the variance of stress via $Q$ quantile estimates each of which is spaced at significance levels to be approximately one standard deviation apart as follows:
+We nominally estimate $\mu, \Sigma$ based on experiments using quantile estimates each of which is spaced at significance levels to be approximately one standard deviation apart:

-We run 1,000 simulations of the SDE to report averages and standard deviations for $a(t)$ unless otherwise stated.
+We run 1,000 simulations to solve for $\sigma$ where in each iteration we sample on $\mathcal{N}$ and solve (\ref{EE1})-(\ref{EE3}).
+We then average all of the computed $a(t)$'s.
 We emphasize that formulating the problem as a SDE enforces that each simulation maintains physical accuracy as the integral of $a(t)$ until densification is the impact velocity.
-All simulations are conducted at the same time step ($\Delta t$) as the as experimental data for a given data set.
+All simulations are conducted at the same time step ($\Delta t$) as the experimental data for a given data set.